PoonLab/Kaphi/INSTALL.md

     ```
 * Compile and install rcolgem
     ```
-    cd ../../../colgem  # navigate back to the colgem directory R CMD INSTALL pkg
+    cd Kaphi/colgem  # navigate to the colgem directory R CMD INSTALL pkg
     ```
 * Compile and install Kaphi